ENGH 349: African American Literature: Reconstruction to 1903

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.

 Course Information from the University Catalog

 Emphasizes several major writers from Reconstruction to beginning of 20th century, concluding with W.E.B.
 DuBois's The Souls of Black Folk .
 Concentrating on evolution of African American fiction and poetry as well as political and social discourses on "race," explores how authors such as Frances E.W.
 Harper, Charles Chesnutt, Pauline Hopkins, Paul Laurence Dunbar, Anna Julia Cooper, Ida B. Wells-Barnett, Booker T. Washington, and DuBois shaped the foundation for 20th-century African American literary art and aesthetics.
-May not be repeated for credit.
+Limited to three attempts.